 Commercial security contracts are among the most coveted in the industry.
-Not only can they usually pay more, they tend to represent fewer headaches.
+Not only do they usually pay more, they tend to represent fewer headaches.
 With a multi-housing or HOA account, there are hundreds of people who might have a complaint at any time, and your officers have to wear a variety of hats depending on the circumstances.

 With a commercial contract, the number of people you have to please is much lower, and officer responsibility is limited more towards guarding valuable assets and protecting against liability.
 Since these accounts are so coveted, they tend to attract some of the fiercest competition.